-Actual point values vary for the different assignments.
-Assignments may be turned in late to be corrected, with or without an excused absence, but no later than 3 weeks after the original due date.
-Overdue work in the last 2 weeks is due no later than Friday after reading day.
+Point values vary for the different assignments; see Workbook.
+Assignments may be turned in late to be corrected, but no later than 3 weeks after the original due date.
+Overdue work in the last 2 weeks of the semester is due no later than Friday reading day.
 "Extra credit" exercises are not accepted late.

-100% completed with virtually no errors during class period 100% completed with virtually no errors after class period with an excused absence for missing lab 90% completed with a few errors during class 90% completed with a few errors after class period with an excused absence for missing lab 80% completed with no errors as a resubmission (resubmission grade overturns earlier grade) 80% completed with no errors as a late assignment (no excuse) within the allowed time frame 70% completed with major errors, on time, never resubmitted 70% completed with a few errors but submitted late (no excuse) within the allowed time frame 60% completed with many errors and omissions, on time, never resubmitted 60% completed with major errors, submitted late (no excuse) within the allowed time frame 0 never turned in
+100% completed with virtually no errors during class period 100% completed with virtually no errors before/after class period with an excused absence for missing lab 90% completed with a few errors during class 90% completed with a few errors before/after class period with an excused absence for missing lab 90% completed with no errors as a resubmission of an ontime assignment (replaces earlier grade) 80% completed with no errors as a late assignment (no excuse) within the allowed time frame 70% completed with major errors, on time, never resubmitted 70% completed with a few errors but submitted late (no excuse) within the allowed time frame 60% completed with many errors and omissions, on time, never resubmitted 60% completed with major errors, submitted late (no excuse) within the allowed time frame 0 never turned in